rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 pointers, this would not have compiled due to the rule that says we can't have a mutable reference at the same time as any immutable references.
-With raw pointers, we are able to create a mutable pointer and an immutable pointer to the same location, and change data through the mutable pointer while the immutable pointer expects the data not to change, potentially creating a data race.
+With raw pointers, we are able to create a mutable pointer and an immutable pointer to the same location, and change data through the mutable pointer, potentially creating a data race.
 Be careful!

 With all of these dangers, why would we ever use raw pointers?
 One major use case is interfacing with C code, as we'll see in the next section on unsafe